How to book

 date of birth

 time of birth for each baby if it was a multiple birth

 forenames and surnames

 the mother's address

-the baby’s NHS number which is on the notification of birth
+Official paperwork with the baby’s NHS number on, such as the notification of birth or red book.

 the parents' passports

 the parents' marriage or civil partnership certificate (if you have one).

 Per copy of the birth certificate: £11.00

 You can apply for copies online when booking the appointment.